sayadbadr/passwords-generator/README.md

-this is some tools for generate the passwords from a word-lists
+these is some tools for generate the passwords from a word-lists
 <br>you can use the code "password.py" as a normal user
 <br>______e.g: python password.py
 <br>______+Enter the path to your words file: g:\projects\words\words.txt